Understanding the Clutch Control and When to Use It

 By now, you are aware that it’s a technique to control the car’s speed.
 But, what’s exactly the technique?
 Let’s get an answer to it ahead.

-Firstly, when you are on the driver’s seat, ensure the clutch pedal is working smoothly, wear seatbelt, turn on the engine, and put the handbrake on rest.
+Firstly, when you are in the driver’s seat, ensure the clutch pedal is working smoothly, wear the seatbelt, turn on the engine, and put the handbrake on rest.
 After all it is done, now apply force on the clutch pedal and select the 1st gear.
 Next, power the engine by pressing the accelerator gently and simultaneously, raise the foot from the clutch slowly.

 At this point, when the clutch plates meet it is called as bite point.
 In fact, this bite point occurs several times, while driving.
 However, it is important to remember that the force applied on the clutch pedal must be lesser than the one applied during the first gear.

 There are certain defined situations when the clutch control should be used like, stopping or moving off the vehicle, controlling the vehicle at slow speed, and while changing the gear.

 Tips: While driving off roads, it is wise to slow down the engagement of the clutch or else, the vehicle would stall as the gear increases.